 Guided relaxation gives you powerful and effective techniques to increase awareness and deepen relaxation, both of which help you become healthier and less stressed.
-There are many forms of guided relaxation, including focus on the breath, use of repetition with phrases or words, and the guided body scan.
+There are many forms of guided relaxation such as those we talked about above.
 Each of these brings a sense of calm and a happier, relaxed state of mind.

 Are you ready to reap the benefits of guided meditation for yourself?
 The Alchemy of Peace & Love, a 2 CD-set of guided relaxation techniques can calm and relax you.
 On disc 1, you will learn to use the breath, the body scan and repetition of phrases to deepen relaxation.
 On disc 2, you will use guided imagery, affirmations and an imaginary journey to enhance your self-esteem.